lewagon/dotfiles/06-Projects/05-Build-an-API/01-Intermediate-demo/README.md

 - Prepare your pitch
 - Demo time!

----
 ## Demos

 What makes a good demo?
 - 3-5 minutes per product
 - 1-2 speakers, 1 assistant (if non-remote)
-- No demos on localhost, demos must take place on production environments
+- No demos on `localhost`, demos must take place on production environments
 - Embody a use case, starting from your pain - do not describe the features you coded.
 - Have realistic data on your website (this means working on your seeds 😉)
 - Practice, practice, practice!